Hey, I’m Emma!

 - I’m married to a fantastic guy, Logan.
 He’s my partner in crime and adventure buddy.

 - I’m a military spouse!
-It’s led to a pretty unconventional life, including being stationed in rural Oklahoma as our first [current] assignment.
+It’s led to a pretty unconventional life, including living the expat life in northern Italy.
+It’s amazing and tough and crazy fun all at the same time.

 What’s with the name?